null

 An example of this are fencing pliers, which have parallel jaws from gripping and bending wire, as well as a cutting edge to cut the wire.

-How to use these will differ by the tool type.
+How to use these will differ by the tool type, so here's our full guide on how to use combination pliers.

 End Cutting Pliers

-End cutting pliers are designed to cut off loose ends of wire, as well as to remove nails or old bolts from a surface.
+End cutting pliers are designed to cut off loose ends of wire and remove nails or old bolts from a surface.

-To use them for cutting, simply open the jaws over the item you wish to cut, and squeeze.
+To use them for cutting, open the jaws over the item you wish to cut and squeeze.

-To use them to remove nails, grip the old nails gently with the cutting edge, and rock it backwards and forwards until it can be easily removed.
+To use them to remove nails, grip the old nails gently with the cutting edge, and rock it backward and forwards until they can be easily removed.

 Round Nose Pliers